Logo

 https://i.imgur.com/LwrnNxJ.png

-In 2021, AAM also released a home version of this game called Dance Home E5+ (unboxing & demo video).
-The game includies a dance mat, a 3D camera for motion tracking, a remote control, and a USB stick containing the game, which features a library of over 5K songs (which step charts are downloaded on the flight).
+In 2021, AAM also released a home version of this game called Dance Home E5+, which includes a dance mat, a 3D camera for motion tracking, a remote control, and a USB stick containing the game.
+The game preserves the original arcade E5 game modes and the same library with over 5K songs, which step charts are downloaded on the fly once a song is selected to play.

 https://i.imgur.com/uu9Y43m.png